Diegowh/wallhack-bot/README.md

 3. **/status** {_server_number_}
     * Description: Checks for the status of the given server.
 Tags @Member when the server is online.
     * _server_number_: **REQUIRED** 4 digits number.
 Example: "/status 2154"

+### About the bot

+> This is a personal Bot for managing my ARK: Survival Ascended server.
+It's currently not a complete service.
+Feel free to message me if you have similar needs or want to collaborate.